 Making Wet and Sticky Dough

-- Add warm water, sugar, and yeast in a large mixing bowl.
+- Add warm water, sugar, and yeast to a large mixing bowl.
 Stir gently to mix and let it sit for 5 minutes.

 - Once the yeast mixture is slightly frothy, add flour and salt and mix with a wooden spoon or spatula until the dough comes together.
 The dough will be sticky.